natario1/CameraView/README.md

 Make sure you enable the logger using `CameraLogger.setLogLevel(@LogLevel int)`.
 The default will only log error events.

+## Device-specific issues

+There are a couple of known issues if you are working with certain devices.
+The emulator is one of the most tricky in this sense.

+- Devices, or activities, with hardware acceleration turned off: this can be the case with emulators.
+  In this case we will use SurfaceView as our surface provider.
+That is intrinsically flawed and can't deal with all we want to do here (runtime layout changes, scaling, etc.).
+So, nothing to do in this case.
+- Devices with no support for MediaRecorder: the emulator does not support it, officially.
+This means that video/audio recording is flawed.
+Again, not our fault.

 ## Roadmap

 This is what was done since the library was forked.
 I have kept the original structure, but practically